Megvii-BaseDetection/YOLOX/demo/OpenVINO/cpp/README.md

 # YOLOX-OpenVINO in C++

-This toturial includes a C++ demo for OpenVINO, as well as some converted models.
+This tutorial includes a C++ demo for OpenVINO, as well as some converted models.

 ### Download OpenVINO models.